-On the first National Day of Arts in Care Homes on 24th September 2019 Magic Me announced a new round of Artists’ Residencies in Care Homes, this time featuring Matthew Bourne’s New Adventures, Fevered Sleep, Gecko and curious directive paired with four care homes in Essex run by Excelcare UK.
+We are currently collaborating with arts companies Matthew Bourne’s New Adventures, Fevered Sleep, Gecko and curious directive and four care homes in Essex run by Excelcare UK.
 The project is funded by Paul Hamlyn Foundation.

 People over 75 are one of the most marginalized groups in terms of arts participation.
 Ageism is still rife and socially acceptable in a way that other prejudices are not, colouring the way older arts audiences are viewed as less important, not open to new work and even, not ‘on brand’ by some arts organisations.
 Care homes are the butt of jokes or feared places of last resort, not people’s homes.
 Thanks to funding from Paul Hamlyn Foundation this project can start to address these prejudices.
 I passionately believe that just because someone lives in a care home they don’t stop being entitled to high quality arts and culture, or to a participative experience that is more than just something to pass the time.